viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

 ### Configure the Intermode base resource

-If you have not already, first create a new robot in the [Viam app](https://app.viam.com/) and follow the instructions in the **Setup** tab to connect the robot to the cloud.
+If you have not already, first create a new machine in the [Viam app](https://app.viam.com/) and follow the instructions in the **Setup** tab to connect the robot to the cloud.

 In order to drive the Intermode base with Viam, you need to add it to the robot configuration.
 You will specify where `viam-server` can find the module, and then configure a modular component instance for the Intermode base.